alfonsof/azure-java-examples/azureblobstoragecreate/README.md

   ```

   You only need to edit the file "app.properties" and change the values of:
-    <account-name> by the account name of your storage account.
+    <account_name> by the account name of your storage account.
-    <account-key>  by the account key of your storage account.
+    <account_key>  by the account key of your storage account.

   The application creates a connection string for your Azure storage account using the following format: